lcp2000/Proxmox/README.md

+#Licensing
-Specific License for each of the projects available
+Specific License's for each of the projects available